PSModule/Fonts/README.md

 This is a PowerShell module for managing fonts.
 It helps you to install, uninstall and list fonts on the system.

+This module only provides the functionality to manage fonts on the system.
+To install popular fonts on the system, please review the [NerdFonts](https://github.com/PSModule/NerdFonts) and [GoogleFonts](https://github.com/PSModule/GoogleFonts) modules.

 ## Supported platforms

 This module supports managing fonts on Linux, macOS and Windows operating systems.